tamucc-comp-bio/classroom_repo_2024/lectures/lecture04.md

     $ sed -i 's/$/\./' origin.txt
     $ git diff

-    # now change it back
+    # now change it back by removing periods at the ends of lines
     $ sed -i 's/\.$//' origin.txt
     ```